 Finish: Pluckley or Ashford stations

 Getting There: Two trains per hour (one per hour on Sundays) from Charing Cross to Pluckley.
-Journey time is one hour 12-26 minutes.
+Journey time is one hour, 12-26 minutes.
 You can expect trains to return to London from Pluckley once every hour.
-If you are driving, there is a car park at Pluckley Station that costs £2 per day on weekdays but is free on the weekends.
+There is a car park at Pluckley Station that costs £2 per day on weekdays but is free on the weekends if you are driving.

 OS Landranger Maps: 189

 Where to take a break: Dering Arms Pub (book in advance!)